luizhbfilho/luizhbfilho/README.md

 <div align='left'>

-   <h4>With 5 years of debut in my development career, I have experience with multiple languages and frameworks, having contributed to software development in medium and large companies.
-Currently my focus is on native mobile applications on Android with Kotlin and Java.
-I'm working at <a href="https://connectedfleet.michelin.com/pt-br/">Michelin</a> as a Software Engineer and my personal projects</h4>
+   <h4>I am a specialist in mobile application development, focusing on Android.
+I have experience with native mobile applications on Android with Kotlin and Java.
+Currently I'm working at <a href="https://connectedfleet.michelin.com/pt-br/">Michelin</a> as a Software Engineer and my personal projects</h4>
    <h4>I'm also a Computer Science student at <a href="https://www.pucpr.br/">PUCPR</a></h4>
 </div>